Tokenization is the process of turning sensitive data into nonsensitive data called “tokens” that can be used in a database or internal system.

 When creating web applications sometimes you need to save data in a session object.
 This data can include user email address, user permissions, last operation code, error messages.
 A session can be defined as server-side storage of information that is desired to persist throughout the user’s interaction with the website or web application.

-Some of the information stored in the session is considered Personally Identifiable Information.
-In short, PII, as defined by GDPR.
+Some of the information stored in the session is considered personal data or Personally Identifiable Information.

 GDPR stands on a number of principles.
 Integrity and confidentiality are some of them.
 These principles tell that appropriate security measures should be in place to protect personal data.